脉络Ⅰ Roots

 Curatorial Statement

-Cultural festivals hold a special place in nearly all cultures, deeply rooted in local cultural or religious traditions, intertwining both tangible and intangible cultural heritage.
-As carriers of collective memory, festivals serve as bonds that connect the past, present, and future of a place, shaping the cultural identity of its people.
-The exhibition "Roots" focuses on the Kawagoe Festival, one of the three major festivals in the Kanto region of Japan, presenting the outcomes of a collaborative research project between the School of Creative Media at City University of Hong Kong and the Graduate School of Media Design at Keio University.
-By collecting individual festival stories from local residents and communities, the project aims to address the lack of grassroots voices in traditional cultural heritage archives.
-The artists use a variety of elements, including 3D modeling, sound, video, and interactive installations, to create an immersive space that invites the audience to listen to and explore the memories of the Kawagoe Festival shared by local residents, while also envisioning its future.
+The exhibition Roots focuses on the Kawagoe Festival, one of the three major festivals in the Kanto region of Japan, presenting the outcomes of a collaborative research project between the School of Creative Media at City University of Hong Kong and the Graduate School of Media Design at Keio University.
+By collecting festival stories from local residents, the project gives a voice to individual accounts of cultural heritage that are not often found in traditional archives.
+Using 3D modeling, sound, video, and interactive installation design, the artists create an immersive space that invites audiences to explore personal narratives of the festival's past while also envisioning its future.